juhannam/gct634-2024/hw2/readme.md

-# Homework #2: Piano Transcription
+# Homework #2: Polyphonic Piano Transcription

 Automatic music transcription (AMT) refers to an automated process that converts musical signals into music scores.
 Polyphonic piano transcription is a specific AMT task for piano music.
 In this homework, you will implement a small version of ``Onsets and Frames'', a state-of-the-art piano transcription model with the following goals